 When Should You Use Your Emergency Fund?

-Because your emergency fund should be used only for emergencies, you should never use it to pay for day-to-day expenses or "wants" of the moment.
+Because your emergency fund should be used only for emergencies, you should avoid using it to pay for day-to-day expenses or non-essential purchases.

 Instead, think carefully about how you define what constitutes an emergency.
 That way you'll be able to recognize one when it happens.